PataphysicalSociety/soupault.app/site/reference-manual.md

 Example: `substrings = Regex.split("foo/bar", "/")`

-Splits a string at a separator.
+Splits a string into a list of substrings.

 </module>